betalantz/citibike-sinatra/readme.md

 4. inside your view, create a `<form>` element with 2 `<select>` elements, one with `name="start"` and the other with `name="end"`. also create a submit button.
 5. label each `<select>` element with the words "start:" and "end:" respectively
 6. inside the `<select>` elements, loop through the data hash and create an `<option>` element for each station with the `value` of the station name

+If you are unfamiliar with creating drop-down menus with `<select>`, see this link to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)

 you should now have a form that looks like this:
 ![form](http://content.screencast.com/users/ag_dubs/folders/Jing/media/abca7668-8e7f-4213-a8ac-ac0fa61613c8/00000047.png)